newjersey/navigator.business.nj.gov/web/roadmaps/tasks/register-for-taxes.md

 callToActionText: "Register Your Business for Taxes"
 ---

 It's time to register your business for State taxes.
-Doing so will tell the State more about your business and determine what taxes your liable for.
+Doing so will tell the State more about your business and determine what taxes you're liable for.

-To complete this step, you must have:
+To complete this task, you must have:
 - Entity ID (not required for general partnership or sole proprietorship)
 - NAICS code
 - EIN
 - Estimated number of employees
 - Estimated start date

-After you complete this step, you will have:
+After you complete this task, you will have:
-- Business Registration Certificate
+- Certificate of Formation
 - NJ Tax ID
 - Authorization to Collect Sales Tax